top of page

 • The brain itself

 At each of these levels, the signal can be amplified, dampened, delayed, filtered, or partially blocked.
-Think of pain signals as white sheep moving through a series of farm gates towards the brain.
-The black sheep are all the competing signals that crowd those gates.
+Think of pain signals as sheep moving through a series of farm gates towards the brain.
+The things we add to make the pain less extreme are, in fact, all the different signals that fill those gates.
 They are not drugs.
-They are things such as movement, touch, massage, heat, cold, conversation, reading, sound, visual stimulation, laughter, concentration, and focused activity.
-They do not close the gate.
-They simply make it harder for the white sheep to get through.
+They are things such as:

 The farmers at the gates are the medications and medical treatments.
 They partially close different gates, depending on what they are designed to do.